Free Self-Audit v4 2 MORE SIGNALS · No install · Runs in your browser

 What the grader actually looks for

-Five signal classes.
-If you have all 5, your agent is well-instrumented.
-If you're missing 2 or more, you have a silent-success drift problem — your dashboard says green, but the customer experience is wrong 1-3 days later.
+Eleven signal classes.
+If you have all 11, your agent is well-instrumented.
+If you're missing 3 or more, you have a silent-success drift problem — your dashboard says green, but the customer experience is wrong 1-3 days later (or your token bill is quietly 3-100x what it should be).

 1. Intent capture